jhervelin/apprenticeship_replication/README.md

 - testing.do: program for analyzing the correspondence study in Section IV and Appendix A.4

 <i>National survey</i>
-- panel_generation.dta: national survey database
+- panel_generation.dta: pooled and anonymized national survey database
 - generation.do: program for analyzing the national survey in Section V